schandrika/volttron-docs/source/index.rst

 - automatic data capture and retrieval through our :ref:`historian framework <Historian-Framework>`
 - An extensible :ref:`web framework <Web-Framework>` allowing users and services to securely connect to the platform from anywhere
+..

 - Capability to interface with simulation engines and applications to evaluate applications prior to deployment

-VOLTTRON™ is publicly available from `GitHub <https://github.com/volttron/volttron.git>`_.
+VOLTTRON™ is publicly available from `GitHub <https://github.com/eclipse-volttron/volttron-core.git>`_ and `PyPI <https://pypi.org/project/volttron/>`_.
 The project is supported by the U.S. Department of Energy and receives ongoing updates from a team of core developers at PNNL.
-The VOLTTRON team encourages and appreciates community involvement including issues and pull requests on Github, meetings at our bi-weekly office-hours and on Slack.
-To be invited to office-hours or slack, please `send the team an email
+The VOLTTRON team encourages and appreciates community involvement including issues, pull requests, discussions on Github, meetings at our bi-weekly office-hours, and quaterly user meetings.
+To be invited to office-hours, please `send the team an email
-<volttron@pnnl.gov>`_.
+<volttron-dev@eclipse.org>`_.

 .. toctree::
    :caption: Introduction